 Andy is a founding partner of Childers, Schlueter & Smith, LLC.
 Andy was born in South Carolina, raised in Maryland just outside of Washington, D.C., and has lived in Georgia since 1995.
 He graduated from Clemson University in 1995, and went on to get his law degree from the University of Georgia in 1998.
-While in law school, Andy’s mock trial team won the National ATLA Student Trial Advocacy Competition, beating out more than 150 teams from law schools all over the country.
-He was also a selected by the faculty to be a member of both the Lumpkin Inn of Court and the Order of Barristers.
+Andy remains actively involved with UGA Law, serving as a member of the Law School Alumni Council (LSAC) since 2012.
+Andy had the honor of being selected as a member of the Executive Committee of the LSAC starting in 2015, culminating in his tenure as President of the LSAC in 2018-2019.
 Andy is admitted to practice law in the states of Georgia, Florida and Pennsylvania.

-Andy was selected by his peers as a Super Lawyer in 2014 in the Class Actions/Mass Torts category.
-Prior to 2014, Andy was selected as a Super Lawyers Rising Star in 2007, 2009, 2011, 2012, and 2013, also in the category of Class Actions/Mass Torts.
-He is an active member of the Georgia Trial Lawyers Association, having served as Chairman of GTLA’s Communications Committee for two years, Chairman of GTLA’s Education Committee, and as Chairman of the Civil Justice PAC.
-Andy serves as a frequent guest lecturer for graduate level classes at the Rollins School of Public Health at Emory University on the topic of “Litigation as a Health Policy Tool,” and is the moderator of the Mass Torts Made Perfect seminars held in April and October every year.
+Andy is an active member of the Georgia Trial Lawyers Association, having served multiple times as Chairman of GTLA’s Education Committee and as Chairman of GTLA’s Communications Committee, as well as serving as Chairman of the Civil Justice PAC.
+Andy also serves as a frequent guest lecturer for graduate level classes at the Rollins School of Public Health at Emory University on the topic of “Litigation as a Health Policy Tool,” and is the emcee of the Mass Torts Made Perfect seminars held in April and October every year.

 In addition to mass torts, Andy handles cases for individuals who have suffered from Stevens-Johnson Syndrome (SJS) and Toxic Epidermal Necrolysis (TEN) – horrific allergic reactions that cause the person’s skin to slough off, and that can lead to blindness, permanent disability, or death.
 Andy has successfully handled numerous SJS and TEN cases in several states around the country.